Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

 \subsubsection{Theme 5.2 Junior versus Senior Roles: Job Security and Cultural Tensions}

-Automation of entry-level tasks raised concerns about the \textbf{erosion of junior roles}.
-Participants worried that juniors could be relegated to prompt crafting and tool operation rather than developing foundational skills. \quoting[P4]{Junior designers may end up as tool users or prompt crafters rather than concept creators.
-Without time and space to engage deeply with the craft, entry-level roles could be redefined in ways that erode traditional career growth.}

-At the same time, \textbf{senior developers increasingly took on oversight roles}, relying on AI for execution while guiding overall direction. \quoting[P7]{The demand for entry-level positions is decreasing, while senior roles are shifting toward decision-making.} Generational differences also shaped adoption: younger professionals often embraced AI quickly, while some older practitioners were more hesitant. \quoting[P14]{Younger people just jump in and start using it, but older professionals can be more hesitant and risk falling behind.}
+Automation of entry-level tasks raised concerns about the erosion of junior roles.
+Participants worried that juniors could be relegated to prompt crafting and tool operation rather than developing foundational skills. \quoting[P4]{Junior designers may end up as tool users or prompt crafters rather than concept creators.} At the same time, senior developers increasingly assumed oversight roles, relying on AI for execution while guiding overall direction. \quoting[P7]{The demand for entry-level positions is decreasing, while senior roles are shifting toward decision-making.}

-\textbf{Junior designers also faced the challenge of navigating the social stigma} of using vibe coding tools.
-Some feared being perceived as less competent, particularly by senior colleagues who were skeptical of AI-generated work. \quoting[P20]{I feel a bit ashamed using AI in front of skeptical senior engineers.} This indicated the cultural gap between early adopters and more traditional practitioners. \textbf{Cultural gaps persisted between AI-generated code and developer standards.} \quoting[P20]{There's a cultural gap.
-Senior developers value clean, human-readable code.
-AI-generated code is often verbose and looks `junior'.} AI also introduced new social and political dynamics in the workplace. \quoting[P20]{Using AI signals efficiency to some people, but incompetence to others.}
+These shifts also introduced social tensions.
+Some participants reported feeling judged when using AI tools, particularly in environments where AI-generated outputs were perceived as lower quality or less authentic. \quoting[P20]{I feel a bit ashamed using AI in front of skeptical senior engineers.} Participants also pointed to mismatches between AI-generated outputs and established engineering standards. \quoting[P20]{Senior developers value clean, human-readable code.
+AI-generated code is often verbose and looks `junior'.}